-Richard Heinberg is the author of twelve books, including some of the seminal works on society’s current energy and environmental sustainability crisis:
+Richard Heinberg is the author of thirteen books, including some of the seminal works on society’s current energy and environmental sustainability crisis:

 - The End of Growth: Adapting the Our New Economic Reality (2011)